 Increasing Investments in Adolescent Sexual and Reproductive Health

 The programme established District Working Groups across 12 districts in Uttar Pradesh, bringing together key stakeholders from the departments of Health & Family Welfare, Women and Child Development, Integrated Child Development Scheme (ICDS), Information and Broadcasting, Livelihoods, Education and Panchayati Raj Institutions (PRIs).
 Using evidence-based advocacy to draw attention to critical gaps in reach and quality of comprehensive family planning services, the programme has been successful in increasing ownership and accountability at the district and state level.
-Using systematic problem solving, planning and monitoring the project will eventually lead to an increase in uptake of family planning services.
+Systematic problem solving, planning and monitoring the project resulted in an increased uptake of family planning services.

 Planning and mobilising resources for family planning through a convergence model of district working groups.

 Uttar Pradesh has constituted Rogi Kalyan Samitis (RKS – Patient Welfare Committees) in District Hospitals, Community Health Centres (CHCs) and Urban Primary Health Centres (UPHCs) across the state.
-PFI as the Secretariat of the Advisory Group on Community Action, has supported the state to strengthen the functioning of RKSs.
+Population Foundation of India as the Secretariat of the Advisory Group on Community Action, has supported the state to strengthen the functioning of RKSs.
 The aim is to improve provider responsiveness and provision of quality maternal and reproductive health services in public health facilities.
 The pilot project was initiated in 27 public health facilities of Lucknow district in 2016.
-PFI and the state’s NHM together oriented RKS members on roles, responsibilities and governance processes.
-Based on encouraging outcomes from the Lucknow pilot and with technical support from PFI, the state government has scaled up the intervention to an additional 483 facilities in 30 districts.
+The organisation in partnership with the National Health Mission, Uttar Pradesh oriented RKS members on roles, responsibilities and governance processes.
+Based on encouraging outcomes from the Lucknow pilot and with technical support from Population Foundation of India, the state government has scaled up the intervention to an additional 483 facilities in 30 districts.